 |District of Columbia||$147,460|

-Tools & Technologies Used by Wind Energy Operations Managers
+What Tools & Technology do Wind Energy Operations Managers Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Wind Energy Operations Managers:

 - Microsoft Office

 - Microsoft Outlook

 - Web browser software